Gold & Silver Spot Price Tracker

 What is the spot price of gold and silver?

 The spot price is the current market price for one troy ounce of a precious metal for immediate delivery.
 It's set by global commodities exchanges — primarily the COMEX in New York and the London Bullion Market Association — and fluctuates continuously during trading hours.
-The live prices shown in the Kitco widget above reflect current spot pricing.
+The live prices shown in the Kitco widget above reflect current spot pricing updated in real time.

 What is a troy ounce and how does it differ from a regular ounce?